|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Forget the mint, ginger takes over in this julep and it is a wonderful thing!
 The ginger julep '68 fastback recipe begins with ginger-infused bourbon for an amazing new twist on the favorite mint julep.

-Bulleit Bourbon is used for the infusion and its extra bit of rye gives it a wonderful spice that's perfect for ginger.
+Using a bourbon with an extra bit of rye gives the infusion a wonderful spice that's perfect for ginger.
 It can take a week or two to finish, depending on your taste, so be sure to plan ahead.

 Once that wonderful concoction is ready, more ginger is muddled with brown sugar, the bourbon is added, then it is all topped off with sparkling soda.
 The result is a snappy cocktail that is a celebration of both a very fine bourbon and the sweetened spice that is only found in ginger.

 - 1 750ml bottle bourbon whiskey